grellyd/grellyddotcom/content/writing/2019_03_06_strings_runes_and_bytes.md

 But how do 'runes' fit into this?

 Runes are a design choice.
-The designers of Go found 'code point' to be an unwieldly phrase.
-Therefore they added the word 'rune' to the Go lexicon as a synonyum for 'code point'; it means the same but is one syllable less.
+The designers of Go found 'code point' to be an unwieldy phrase.
+Therefore they added the word 'rune' to the Go lexicon as a synonym for 'code point'; it means the same but is one syllable less.
 Whenever you see 'rune', read 'code point'.

 ---